alsbury/malice/README.md

         - \Alsbury\Malice\Component\Codeception\Module\Malice:
             drop_create: true

-Example test that loads fixtures defined in MyBundle:
+Example test that loads fixtures defined in a bundle, specified by Doctrine annotations:

     <?php

-    use Alsbury\Malice\Component\Codeception\TestCaseInterface;
-    use Alsbury\Malice\Component\Fixtures\FixtureConfig;
+    use Alsbury\Malice\Component\Annotation\Fixture;

+    /**
+     * @Fixture("MyBundle:Foo.yml")
+     * @Fixture("MyBundle:Bar.yml")
+     * @Fixture("AnotherBundle:AnotherFoo.yml")
+     */
-    class AccountCreatorTest extends \Codeception\TestCase\Test implements TestCaseInterface
+    class AccountCreatorTest extends \Codeception\TestCase\Test
     {
+        /**
+         * @Fixture("MyBundle:MethodSpecificFoo.yml")
+         */
         public function testNothing()
         {
             $this->assertEquals(true, true);
         }

-        /**
-         * @return FixtureConfig
-         */
-        public function _getFixtureConfig()
+        public function testSomeOtherNothing()
         {
-            return new FixtureConfig(['bundles' => [
-                'MyBundle'
-            ]]);
+            $this->assertEquals(true,true);
         }
     }

 Setup fixtures per the `hautelook/alice-bundle` spec.
-If your test implements `TestCaseInterface`, Malice bundle will attempt to load fixtures defined in FixtureConfig.
-If however you provide an empty config (new FixtureConfig(), all fixtures in all bundles will be loaded.
+Fixtures definition files `Foo.yml` are expected to be in the directory `DataFixtures/ORM` in the specific bundle directory.
+Each fixture needs to have its own annotation as noted in the sample above, containing the bundle name, followed by a colon, then the fixture yaml file `MyBundle:Foo.yml`.
+Fixtures annotations for the class will apply to all methods in that class.
+Fixture annotations for a method will be added to the class fixtures for that specific test only.

 Fixture environments are not currently supported.

 # Requirements